Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Related Work

 In the heterogeneous case, where each process has a different cost function, averaging agreement is equivalent to asynchronous decentralized Byzantine learning~\cite{CollaborativeLearningNeurIPS}.
 This paper shows two algorithms, one that requires $n \geq 6f +1$, achieving the best-possible asymptotic averaging constant, and another that requires only $n \geq 3f+1$, by using improved techniques for approximate agreement~\cite{AbrahamAD04}.
 They also prove a lower bound of $n>3f$ for averaging agreement, implying the same lower bound for Byzantine learning.
-Our algorithms are similar to the homogeneous-cost algorithm of~\cite{CollaborativeLearningNeurIPS}, but their algorithm tolerates Byzantine failures while our algorithm tolerates only crash failures.
-However, our algorithms are tailored to the cluster-based model, exploiting shared-memory communication, while their algorithms rely only on message passing.
-In addition, our algorithms improve the convergence rate as a function of the number of participating processes, a feature that is lacking in many Byzantine-resilient SGD algorithms~\cite{MaurerOPODIS21}.
+Our algorithms are similar to the homogeneous-cost algorithm of~\cite{CollaborativeLearningNeurIPS}, but their algorithm tolerates malicious failures while our algorithm tolerates only crash failures.
+Our algorithms are tailored to the cluster-based model, exploiting shared-memory communication, while their algorithms rely only on message passing.
+Our analysis also accounts for the extra communication rounds of the averaging agreement protocol, which is ignored in their analysis.
+While the algorithm of~\cite{CollaborativeLearningNeurIPS} could also tolerate crash failures, it is not optimized for this case and does not achieve a speedup {proportional to} the number of workers.
+Our algorithms improve the convergence rate as a function of the number of participating processes, a feature that is lacking in many Byzantine-resilient SGD algorithms (see~\cite{MaurerOPODIS21}).
 An exception is the algorithm of~\cite{NEURIPS2018_a07c2f3b}, which achieves speedup in the number of processes, but this algorithm is synchronous and centralized.

-A hybrid setting, with a set of parameter servers and a set of workers (see Figure~\ref{fig:schematic-alg} (right)), is considered in~\cite{El-MhamdiGGHR20}.
-They assume that the number of workers is $\geq 3f_w + 1$, where at most $f_w$ workers can be Byzantine, and the number of parameter servers is $\geq 3f_{ps} + 2$, where at most $f_{ps}$ parameter servers can be Byzantine.
-They make a non-standard assumption that any communication pattern between non-Byzantine servers eventually holds with probability 1.
+A hybrid setting, with a set of parameter servers and a set of workers is considered in~\cite{El-MhamdiGGHR20}.
+They assume that the number of workers is $\geq 3f_w + 1$, where at most $f_w$ workers can be malicious, and the number of parameter servers is $\geq 3f_{ps} + 2$, where at most $f_{ps}$ parameter servers can be malicious.
+They make a non-standard assumption that any communication pattern between non-malicious servers eventually holds with probability 1.
 They consider smooth non-convex cost functions, but do not bound the convergence rate of their algorithm and only show eventual convergence.